 It might be more than a year old now, but the Switch is still a young console when compared to the rest of the Nintendo family.
 Nintendo itself dates back to the 1880s, but it took almost 100 years before they released their first video game system.
-Now another 40 years later, and you’re just getting to know its latest release.
+Now another 40 years later after the growth of other online play, and you’re just getting to know its latest release.
 Luckily, it’s incredibly user-friendly, but if you still want a few pointers about how to get started, here are some dos and don’ts regarding your Switch.

 DON’T: Play for just your region